dmalenic/mc14500b/mc14500-asm/README.md

 ### Description

 The `mc14500.py` is the MC14500B assembler written in Python 3.
-It takes an input file as the argument and, if no error has been encountered, creates at least 3 output files.
+It takes an input file as the argument and, if no error has been encountered, creates at least three output files.
 The names of created output files are derived from the name of the input file with the extension replaced:

 - The listing file shows a generated machine code for every assembler instruction from the input file.
 It has a `.lst` extension.